Mandello Vitta: Geography

 The land around Mandello Vitta can be considered roughly flat, although it gently descends from north to south.
 The maximum altitude is located at the border with municipalities of Sillavengo and Castellazzo Novarese and the minimum one is southwards on the border with Vicolungo and Casaleggio Novara.

-The territory is rich of water streams whether they come from river Sesia or from natural springs.
+The territory is rich in water streams, whether they come from the river Sesia or from natural springs.
 The roggia (irrigation canal) Busca touches the north-east side of the village in the direction of Castellazzo Novarese; roggia Biraga flows on the west and it constitutes the border with the municipality of Landiona.
-Beside these, water flows in streams, cables and smaller ditches that spread it all around the territory of Mandello Vitta.
+Besides these, water flows in streams, cables and smaller ditches that spread it all around the territory of Mandello Vitta.
 It's interesting to report the presence of the remains of a watermill near the village that, until a few decades ago, exploited the flow of the roggia Busca.

-Mandello Vitta is mainly surrounded by rice fields, a cereal widely cultivated in the Province of Novara, which create during the irrigation period the peculiar "mare a quadretti" (square or checkered sea) of the novarese rice fields.
+Mandello Vitta is mainly surrounded by rice fields, a cereal widely cultivated in the Province of Novara, which creates during the irrigation period the peculiar "mare a quadretti" (square or checkered sea) of the Novarese rice fields.

-Local Cuisine
+Local cuisine

 The typical cuisine is connected to the local agricultural and farming products (rice, salami, cheese).
 Among them: paniscia (a rice-based dish originally of the Provinces of Novara and Vercelli), "Salam d'la Duja" (a salami seasoned in fat), "tapulon" (minced meat), goose or ribs with savoy cabbage, roasted duck, "frittura dolce", gorgonzola cheese, the traditional «bagnetto verde» (savoury green sauce) and fried frogs.

-Transports
+Transport

-Main roads are two: the Strada Provinciale SP15/I from Borgo Vercelli to Carpignano Sesia, that does not cross the village, and the SP14 that cross Mandello Vitta connecting the abovementioned SP15/I to SP 299 "della Valsesia" passing through Castellazzo Novarese.
+Main roads are two: the Strada Provinciale SP15/I from Borgo Vercelli to Carpignano Sesia, which does not cross the village, and the SP14 that crosses Mandello Vitta connecting the abovementioned SP15/I to SP 299 "della Valsesia" passing through Castellazzo Novarese.
 From the latter, 500 m outside the village in the direction of Castellazzo Novarese, a road allows to connect Mandello Vitta with Casaleggio Novara.

-Multiple rural roads exist to reach fields and many farmhouses such as Biola, Flecchia, Gagliarda, Moranza, San Rocco, Cascina delle Oche, Eurosia (Bröss [brøs] in local dialect).
+Multiple rural roads exist to reach fields and many farmhouses, such as Biola, Flecchia, Gagliarda, Moranza, San Rocco, Cascina delle Oche, Eurosia (Bröss [brøs] in local dialect).

-The bus line Novara-Biandrate-Vercelli can take passengers to the capital city Novara in about half an hour.
+The bus line Novara-Biandrate-Vercelli can take passengers to the capital city of Novara in about half an hour.

 The municipal territory is crossed by the railway line Biella–Novara railway, however Mandello does not have a railway station.
 Nearest stations are in Casaleggio and Carpignano Sesia.

-Between 1884 and 1993 Mandello was served by the Vercelli-Biandrate-Fara tramway.
+Between 1884 and 1993, Mandello was served by the Vercelli-Biandrate-Fara tramway.